Oregon Coast Explorations: Nooks and Crannies of Yachats

-Take the Yachats Recreation Area, for example.
+Take the Yachats State Recreation Area, for example.
 Dozens of little cracks lace the rocks here, where the tide wanders beneath and sometimes shoots upwards in a watery surprise for those peeking down there.
 Some of the shapes are downright graceful, with almost curved arches viewable beneath the rocks here, as if designed by architects.

 Along the length of the town, it's one rocky shelf area after another, sometimes punctuated by little mini-coves.
 Rough, large, coarse sands often occupy these, not the softer sands of most broad beaches where hand-holding, sunset walks take place with regularity.
 Instead, these are intriguingly textured: a bit scratchy and just a tad awkward, but it all actually feels good once you get used to it.
 Always bigger than usual, these grains come in grays and shades of black, along with a few other colors a bit unusual for the sands we're all used to.

 Sturdy basalt structures sit on either side of these cove beaches, often no more than ten feet wide or so.
 They lurk just below the main recreation area parking lot, with a larger one of silver sands sitting below the cliffs between the main access and some of the more obscure entrances.